Contests and College Fairs

 Contests

 Unlike student-athletes who are able to build their resumes and showcase their skills on the playing fields, creative students must seek out contests to enter, so I encourage you to enter these and other contests as they apply to your art.
 I always encourage students to view the past winners which will give you an idea of the types of submissions expected.
+(For tax reasons contests which award prize money usually only allow entries from students in the country where the contest originates.)
 Please feel free to share any contests with me as well.
 Need help with submissions?
 Let’s talk today.

-• National Association for Music Education sponsors an annual student songwriting contest for two age categories: Elementary/Middle School (K-8) and High School (9-12).
+National Association for Music Education sponsors an annual student songwriting contest for two age categories: Elementary/Middle School (K-8) and High School (9-12).
 Up to six selected composers will receive cash awards, but all entrants will receive written evaluations of their compositions.
-Deadline for the contest is in early April.
+This contest has been paused since 2022 but check the site as they intend to restart it.

 An aggregate site for almost 100 competitions is Competition Sciences which lists contests in a myriad of areas including (but not at all limited to): architecture, math, environmental sciences and law, geography, history, poetry, and business.

-• Hillel College Fair Learn more about the Hillel organizations at over 200 campuses in the U.S. and Canada.
+Hillel College Fair Learn more about the Hillel organizations at over 200 campuses in the U.S. and Canada including scholarship and community information for college students.

-• Music Admissions Roundtable Hosts college fairs in the fall and spring for students interested in music performance, vocal and composition.
+Music Admissions Roundtable Includes information for students interested in music performance, vocal and composition.

 There is a lot of information available to inform your college decisions but if you need 1:1 college and application guidance please call.